-The main reason for the big decline in 2017 however is major changes implemented this year by the CFC.
+The main reason for the big decline in 2017, however, is major changes implemented that year by the CFC.
 Among other things, the local organizations that ran the local federal campaigns (mainly United Ways) were dropped, in favor of regional "outreach coordinators" and a central web portal to facilitate online giving.
 In addition, the portal was delayed and then didn't work well, excluding many CFC charities from searches.

 How to navigate the new Combined Federal Campaign giving website